tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 shared in a bespoke fashion.
 However, some deployments involve clients discovering oblivious targets more dynamically.
-For example, a network may want to advertise a DNS resolver that is accessible over Oblivious HTTP and applies local network resolution policies.
+For example, a network may want to advertise a DNS resolver that is accessible over Oblivious HTTP and applies local network resolution policies via mechanisms like Discovery of Designated Resolvers ({{!DDR=I-D.draft-ietf-add-ddr-latest}}.
 Clients can work with trusted proxies to access these target servers.

 This document defines a mechanism to distribute Oblivious HTTP key configurations in DNS records, as a parameter that can be included in SVCB and